sean9999/opentelemetry.io/content/en/docs/instrumentation/go/getting-started.md

 The pipelines that receive and ultimately transmit data to exporters are called [`SpanProcessor`]s.
-A [`TracerProvider`] can be configured to have multiple span processors, but for this example you will only need to configure only one.
+A [`TracerProvider`] can be configured to have multiple span processors, but for this example you will only need to configure one.
 Update your `main` function in `main.go` with the following.

 ```go